 Opener ‘Bros Vs UFOs’ has a simple melodic structure to it overlaid with a percussive beat that’s difficult to avoid tapping your feet to.
 ‘Sunscream’, meanwhile, sees Postepski go disco with a Moroder-esque sequence of bass beats and spacey melodic trills.

 This progress (if you will) of Postepski’s sound had already been hinted at on the widescreen electronic goodness that was ‘Rendezvous’ – a track that featured on a 2013 compilation album from Stellar Kinematics (whose Opale shares producer credits on ‘Sunscream’ here).

-Unlike Lossless, Postepski has also kept the new material lyric free.
+Postepski has also kept the compositions here lyric-free.
 Rather than being a weakness of the album, this gives the tracks more of a cohesive element – as well as a cryptic air to them.

 The broody and moody ‘Sunrise 101/Last Disco’ delivers one of the album’s strongest tracks.
 There’s a warm wash of synths underlying a melodic arpeggio that builds up into a collage of chugging rhythms.
 It’s a dark engine of sleazy synth goodness and it’s not difficult to see where some of the ideas that underpinned Trust were dreamt up.

 Equally, ‘Rose’ is a great combo of dubby percussion and atmosphere.
 ‘Domestic’ offers an unsettling detuned synth sound over its repetitive rhythms and warm, electronic heart.
 Meanwhile, the sparse composition of ‘Fata Morgana’, with its subtle oriental synths, offers up a more introspective moment.